Prosecutors: JCC bomb threat suspect tried to extort US state senator

 The man, a dual American-Israeli citizen from the southern Israeli city of Ashkelon, demanded payment every 72 hours via Bitcoin from Ernesto Lopez, a Republican state senator from Delaware.

-The man threatened to order elicit drugs on the Internet and send them to Lopez's house if he did not pay, the statement said.
+The man threatened to order illicit drugs on the Internet and send them to Lopez's house if he did not pay, the statement said.

 The senator's district is in southern Delaware and it includes the cities of Rehoboth Beach and Lewes.

-Lopez plans to issue a statement on Monday, his office told CNN.
+"Over a year ago, I released a statement in support of Delaware children and teachers condemning repeated bomb threats being made to our local schools," Lopez said in a statement.

+He was making reference to a spate of bomb threats in Delaware and along the East Coast last year.

 The Israeli prosecutor's office issued a statement detailing the indictment sheet filed Monday morning in Tel Aviv's Magistrate's Court.